nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

+## Completing Validation

+ * Add an event to group types for when a click or double-click happens on a grouper.
+Call the event handler in the group type with three parameters, the first the group object, the second a string "single" or "double" (which kind of click), and the third a string "open" or "close" (which grouper).
+ * In the main app, create a stub handler for this event that just tests to be sure the event is coming through correctly.
+ * Add to the Dialogs plugin a function that takes a string and a callback as parameters, creates a dialog displaying the string and no buttons, and ends by calling the callback, passing it a function that closes the dialog.
+Call the function `waiting`.
+ * Test this by replacing the stub handler above with a function that calls `waiting`, then after one second, calls the close handler.
+This will test to be sure `waiting` works.
+ * Factor `Group::validate` into two functions, one asynchronous function that computes the validation data and passes it to a callback, the other still called `Group::validate` that just calls the asynchronous one, then stores its result using `saveValidation`.
+ * Finish the stub by making the delay not a dummy one-second delay, but a call to the asynchronous validation computation routine.
+When the callback is called, close the waiting dialog, then display an alert that shows the validation data, including result, message, and verbose.

 ## Dependencies

  * Extend the Background Computation module so that it can accept as